herocodersmx/devgile_com/README.md

 middleman build
 ```

+This will generate all the static files in the `build` directory, ready to be used

 ### Using Pow as your web server

-If you use [Pow](http://pow.cx), you can open the Middleman server for development, you just need to execute:
+If you use [Pow](http://pow.cx), you can use it as your Middleman server:

 ```sh
 # Link application